mbcutts/stylegan_discord_bot_template/README.md

-# Discord Bot Template for StyleGAN
+# Discord Bot Template for StyleGANv1,2,3
-Create a discord bot that generates images with StyleGAN2!
+Create a discord bot that generates images with StyleGAN!
 All credit for this code goes to NVIDIA, this is just an example use case I recommend you check out if you're looking to extend your discord bot's abilities.

 ## Requirements
 Essential requirements are Windows/Linux, CUDA Toolkit v11.0 or higher, and Python 3.7.